GeoscienceAustralia/eo-tides/paper/paper.md

 ## Setting up tide models

 The [`eo_tides.utils`](https://geoscienceaustralia.github.io/eo-tides/api/#eo_tides.utils) module simplifies the setup of ocean tide models, addressing a common barrier to coastal EO workflows.
 Tools like `list_models` provide feedback on available and supported models (\autoref{fig:list}), while `clip_models` can improve performance by clipping large model files to smaller regions, significantly reducing processing times for high-resolution models like FES2022.
-Comprehensive documentation is available to [assist setting up commonly used tide models](https://geoscienceaustralia.github.io/eo-tides/setup/), including downloading and organising model files.

 ![An example output from `list_tides`, providing a useful summary table that clearly identifies available and supported tide models.\label{fig:list}](figures/joss_fig_list.png)

 ## Modelling tides

 The [`eo_tides.model`](https://geoscienceaustralia.github.io/eo-tides/api/#eo_tides.model) module is powered by tide modelling functionality from the `pyTMD` Python package [@pytmd].
 `pyTMD` is an open-source tidal prediction software that simplifies the calculation of ocean and earth tides.
-Tides are frequently decomposed into harmonic constants (or constituents) associated with the relative positions of the sun, moon and Earth. `pyTMD.io` contains routines for reading and spatially interpolating major constituent values from commonly available ocean tide models. `pyTMD.astro` contains routines for computing the positions of celestial bodies for a given time.
-For ocean tides, `pyTMD` computes the longitudes of the sun (S), moon (H), lunar perigree (P), ascending lunar node (N) and solar perigree (PP). `pyTMD.arguments` combines astronomical coefficients with the "Doodson number" of each constituent, and adjusts the amplitude and phase of each constituent based on their modulations over the 18.6 year nodal period.
-Finally, `pyTMD.predict` uses results from those underlying functions to predict tidal values at a given location and time.

-The `model_tides` function from `eo_tides.model` wraps `pyTMD` functionality to return tide predictions in a standardised `pandas.DataFrame` format, enabling integration with satellite EO data and parallelised processing for improved performance.
-Parallelisation in `eo-tides` is automatically optimised based on available workers and requested tide models and tide modelling locations.
-This parallelisation can significantly improve performance, especially for large-scale analyses run on multi-core machines (\autoref{tab:benchmark}).
-Additional functions like `model_phases` classify tides into high/low/flow/ebb phases, critical for interpreting satellite-observed coastal processes like changing turbidity and ocean colour [@sent2025time].
+Tides are frequently decomposed into harmonic constants (or constituents) associated with the relative positions of the sun, moon and Earth. `pyTMD.io` contains routines for reading and spatially interpolating major constituent values from commonly available ocean tide models.
+The `model_tides` function from `eo_tides.model` wraps `pyTMD` functionality to return tide predictions in a standardised `pandas.DataFrame` format, enabling integration with satellite EO data and parallelised processing for improved performance (\autoref{tab:benchmark}).
+Additional functions like `model_phases` classify tides into high/low/flow/ebb phases, critical for interpreting satellite-observed coastal processes like turbidity [@sent2025time].

-Table: A [benchmark comparison](https://github.com/GeoscienceAustralia/eo-tides/blob/main/paper/benchmarking.ipynb) of tide modelling performance with parallelisation on vs. off, for a typical large-scale analysis involving a month of hourly tides modelled at 10,000 point locations using three models (FES2022, TPXO10, GOT5.6). \label{tab:benchmark}
+Table: A [benchmark comparison](https://github.com/GeoscienceAustralia/eo-tides/blob/main/paper/benchmarking.ipynb) of tide modelling parallelisation, for a typical large-scale analysis involving a month of hourly tides modelled at 10,000 points using three models (FES2022, TPXO10, GOT5.6). \label{tab:benchmark}

 | Cores | Parallelisation   | No parallelisation | Speedup |
 | ----- | ----------------- | ------------------ | ------- |